 - Yoga and Pilates are a great option for Post Natal bodyweight resistance training.

-Sleep post birth.
+Sleep post birth

 Another very important point as part of your recovery is to try to sleep as much as you can.
 Sleep deprivation throws off hormones in your body that tell your brain when you are full and also inhibits fat loss.
-So if you are constantly sleep deprived and you are running on adrenaline, you are going to crave sugar, coffee and unhealthy foods.
-I know that as a new mother you are often dreaming of sleep.
-However if you can try to make it a priority and nap wherever possible it will make a big difference, plus you will probably have more energy so the thought of exercise will be more appealing.
+So if you are constantly sleep deprived and you are running on adrenaline, you are going to crave sugar, coffee and unhealthy foods – plus inhibit any fat loss.
+This also has a potentially detrimental effect on your ability to regenerate tissue, heal and return to optimal health.

 Remember your body is still in recovery mode and adjusting to its non-pregnant state.
-You will have your center of balance shifting again, the hormones of pregnancy will continue to make your joints a bit softer and then you have the constant feeling of exhaustion that can accompany any birth or newborn challenges.
+You will have your centre of balance shifting again, the hormones of pregnancy will continue to make your joints a bit softer and then you have the constant feeling of exhaustion that can accompany any birth or newborn challenges.

-- please wait until you’re given the go ahead by your Doctor before you start exercising post delivery.
+- Please wait until you’re given the go ahead by your Doctor before you start exercising post delivery.

-- start small yet be consistent as this is the key to improvement in fitness and reconditioning.
+- Start small yet be consistent as this is the key to improvement in fitness and reconditioning.

-- maintain a healthy diet and excellent hydration pre and post exercise (especially if breastfeeding).
+- Maintain a healthy diet and excellent hydration pre and post exercise (especially if breastfeeding).

-- stop exercising if you have pain, increased bleeding, leakage or other complications.
+- Stop exercising if you have pain, increased bleeding, leakage or other complications.